EOSZAio/deposits/scripts/README.md

 | memo | string | The original transfer memo |
 | block_num | uint64_t | The block containing the deposit transfer transaction |
 | trxid | checksum256 | The transaction id (hash) of the deposits transfer transaction |

-## Features

-* Only accept deposits of whitelisted tokens.
-A minimum limit can be set on whitelisted tokens preventing the account from being spammed by small transactions.
-Deposits below the minimum limit wo whitelisetd tokens and non-whitelisted tokens are rejected.
-* The contract can be used to receive multiple Telos tokens in the same account.
-Each token has its own deposits table.
-* The deposits table consumes 199 bytes of RAM per row.
-Over time it will become necessary to release this RAM.
-Once deposits are processed by downstream processes they can be removed from the deposits table, freeing up RAM for new deposits.
-* The contract can refund a deposit if the recipient chooses not to receive it.
-The tokens are refunded to the account who originally sent them.

 ## How to deploy the contract